Kuruva Island

 Picnic by the River

-Settle down on the riverbank for a quiet picnic surrounded by panoramic views of lush greenery.
-Insider Tip: Pack homemade food as there are no eateries on the island—keep it litter-free.
+Settle down by the riverbank for a peaceful picnic amidst soothing water sounds.
+Insider tip: Bring your own food as there are no eateries on the island itself.

 How to Reach Kuruva Island